ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

 36. **Requirement**: The IETF LLC maintains its own bank account, separate and distinct from ISOC.
 The IETF LLC may at its discretion create additional accounts as needed.
-Similarly, the IETF LLC may as needed create investment accounts in support of its financial goals and objectives.
+Similarly, the IETF LLC may create investment accounts in support of its financial goals and objectives as needed.

     **Status:** &#x1F7E2; Achieved